-Every Lost Ark Island is unique, inhabited by charming creatures.
+Every Lost Ark Island is unique and inhabited by charming creatures.
 Each island also has its challenges and events, completing which earn you Island Souls (also referred to as Island Tokens).

 |Static PvE Islands||The most abundant type of island.
 You can visit them whenever you feel the need to.|